carriewaikitty/carriewaikitty.github.io/README.md

 ## **Copyright and Terms of Use**

-© 2025 Carrie Wang.
+© 2025 CWxDesign.
 All rights reserved.

 This portfolio, including its **design, content, and structure**, is the intellectual property of Carrie Wang.
 Unauthorized duplication, redistribution, or use of this portfolio as a template without explicit permission is **strictly prohibited**.